MarvinHill/Datastructures/README.md

 ## FreeList

-Data managment system that simulates a harddrive
-Free segments are stored in a linked list.
+Data managment system that simulates a hard drive free segments are stored in a linked list.

 [head] -> [free] -> [free] -> [NULL]